matthewjosephtaylor/mjtdev-watch/README.md

 # watch chaining
 $ watch ./dir cmd1 ./dir2 'cmd2 arg1 arg2' {etc...}

+# watch long running process and terminate it on change
+$ watch --kill ./src http-server

+# watch long running process and signal it on change
+$ watch --signal 1 ./src http-server
 ```

 Simple pairs of strings, first is the path to watch for changes, 2nd is the command to run (be sure to quote command and args)